 - Under "Select Address Fields," review the names given to each field.

 - Click Next.
 Review the list of fields and the type of data selected for each.
-This is an optional step.
-When you are finished, click Back.
+Then, click Back.

 - Click Finish.
 Google Earth begins geocoding your data.

 - In the dialog box, to use a style template, click Yes.